microsoft/TypeScript/doc/spec.md

 var e: any = "test";            // any
 ```

-The following is permitted because all declarations of the single variable ‘x’ associate the same type (Number) with ‘x’.
+The following is permitted because all declarations of the single variable 'x' associate the same type (Number) with 'x'.

 ```TypeScript
 var x = 1;